 All 8051 microcontrollers have 4 I/O ports each comprising 8 bits which can be configured as inputs or outputs.
 Accordingly, in total of 32 input/output pins enabling the microcontroller to be connected to peripheral devices are available for use.

 Pin configuration, i.e. whether it is to be configured as an input (1) or an output (0), depends on its logic state.
-In order to configure a microcontroller pin as an input, it is necessary to apply a logic zero (0) to appropriate I/O port bit.
+In order to configure a microcontroller pin as an output, it is necessary to apply a logic zero (0) to appropriate I/O port bit.
 In this case, voltage level on appropriate pin will be 0.

 Similarly, in order to configure a microcontroller pin as an input, it is necessary to apply a logic one (1) to appropriate port.
 In this case, voltage level on appropriate pin will be 5V (as is the case with any TTL input).
 This may seem confusing but don't loose your patience.
 It all becomes clear after studying simple electronic circuits connected to an I/O pin.